 “Have you REALLLLLLLLY plateaued?
 REALLY?”

-In a strong majority of the cases, plateaus are really just issues with concentration in disguise.
-Before you think you’re stuck, or in a plateau, consider the following:
+In a strong majority of the cases, plateaus are really just issues with concentration and discipline in disguise.
+Before you think you have plateaued, consider the following:

 2) How are your workouts…REALLY?
 If you are weeks or months into a workout plan, I bet the initial luster of “NEW!
 PROGRESS!
 WINNING!” has worn off.
 Have you been skipping that last rep, cutting out an exercise here or there, getting bored and wanting to go home?
 I know when I hit a plateau at the gym, it’s generally because I haven’t been pushing myself as hard as I had been previously.
 Track your workouts diligently for two weeks and see if these changes kick you back on track.